openego/ding0/doc/calculation.rst

 Sign Convention
 ###############

-Generators and Loads in an AC power system can behave either like an inductor or a capacitor.
+Generators and loads in an AC power system can behave either like an inductor or a capacitor.
 Mathematically, this has two different sign conventions, either from the generator perspective or from the load perspective.
 This is defined by the direction of power flow from the component.